 - The Health and Safety at Work Act 1974 – this act requires your employer to provide you with information, instruction, training, and supervision to ensure, so far as is reasonably practicable, the health and safety at work of their employees.

 - Management of Health and Safety at Work Regulations 1999 – this identifies situations where health and safety training is particularly important.
 For example, new starters or where new skills are needed in a changing workplace.
 This regulation also obliges employers to carry out risk assessments.
-This includes implementing appropriate measures to protect the health and safety of their workforce.
+It includes implementing appropriate measures to protect the health and safety of their workforce.

 Who is Responsible for Safety?